YEAR ONE

 PROGRESS UPDATE

-Our routemap highlighted a number of key milestones on the way to net zero, covering all aspects of our emissions.
+Our routemap highlighted key milestones on the way to net zero, covering all aspects of our emissions.
 These are supported by commitments to a range of actions and activities to build capacity and capability, and to deliver specific goals we would undertake over defined timescales to reach net zero.

-GOAL: Reducing our consumption of electricity – 20% by 2040
+GOAL: Reducing our consumption of electricity – Goal 20% by 2040

 GOAL: 100% of energy used is our own or hosted renewables by 2040